filbil27/Dell-Fan-Control/README.md

 * AppSettings.json
 * FanLevels.json

-For more information about the settings in the configuration files please view the wiki.
+For more information about the settings in the configuration files please see [Configuration.md](Configuration.md)

 ## License